Cooley lab creates organic fun, organic chemistry

 The second project involves prodrugs, or medication that is metabolized (converted within the body) into a pharmacologically active drug.
 Basically, it’s medicine that remains inactive until it encounters a diseased segment of the body.

-Cooley’s team has worked to different ways to “cage and uncage” these molecules.
+Cooley’s team has worked in different ways to “cage and uncage” these molecules.

 “We think these types of projects are a great way to train undergraduates to become great scientists,” Cooley says.
 “They can learn a lot of techniques and grow as scientists, while working on problems that could actually meaningfully impact human health and disease.”